 Learn what options are available to people who are scared of the dentist.

 Each year millions of people avoid necessary dental care due to dental fear.
-In doing so, they sacrifice their dental health and minor problems rapidly become major ones.
+In doing so, they sacrifice their dental health and the minor problems rapidly become major ones.

 You can receive anesthesia or sedation for any type of dental work: from cleanings and fillings to root canals and extractions.
 We can replace crowns or dentures, restore sore gums to good health, whiten yellow or stained teeth, fix a chipped tooth, insert dental implants, and more.